pitlimitCode/jwt-auth-refreshtoken/README.md

 ## JWT Auth Refresh Token - React JS

-cloning to local:
+### Cloning to local:
-direct command-prompt to specific path to put this project
+Direct your path in command-prompt to put this project, then:
 ```
 git clone https://github.com/pitlimitCode/jwt-auth-refreshtoken.git
 ```